-- Reroll one of her failed attacks (even a Critical Failure). - Make an enemy reroll an attack made against her. - Add +d6 damage to a successful Fighting attack made with her hands, feet, claws, or other Natural Weapons (this may Ace).
+- Reroll one of her failed attacks (even a Critical Failure). - Make an enemy discard an attack against her, then reroll it from scratch. - Add +d6 damage to a successful Fighting attack made with her hands, feet, claws, or other Natural Weapons (this may Ace).